B i o g r a p h y

 I was born and bred in Sydney and spent most of my adult life in Sydney’s inner city, aside from nine months in Europe and a year in Katoomba.
 I moved to Canberra in 2006 after meeting my husband, Jeff.

 From 1988 to 1992 I studied for a Bachelor of Fine Arts Degree at the College of Fine Arts, New South Wales University.
 Then I dropped out due to messiness.
 I had three psychotic episodes in the 1990s and was diagnosed with schizoaffective disorder.
 This site has a play, Van Gogh’s Boots, that is based on the first of these episodes.
 It also has a film, doG, which is based on the third episode.
 I finally completed my Bachelor of Fine Arts degree at the University of Western Sydney in 2001.
 Then, after throwing myself into Buddhism for a while, I completed a Masters of Analytical Psychology degree at UWS in 2007.
-In Canberra I’ve been enrolled at the Australian National University since 2009, and have slowly chipped away at psychology and philosophy.
+In Canberra I completed a BA (Hons) at the Australian National University where I am currently undertaking a PhD in Philosophy.
 I’ve had a variety of casual jobs but my real vocation has been following dreams.
 Following dreams is not well paid but it’s very rewarding.

 What I would like people to take away from this site, if anything, is a different take on mental illness.
 It’s not the end of the world.
 It doesn’t mean you’re mad.
 It doesn’t mean you’re useless.
 It’s a tough road but if you find the right people, at the right time, it’s a fantastic voyage.
 Thanks to those people who have given me so much with their friendship, love, kindness, and humour.